 You have t make your image URL structure clear, simple and optimized.
 If you are not familiar with URL structure, I advise you to read this excellent guide for an SEO-Friendly URL Structure written by Clark Boyd.

 The more images you get, the more difficult it becomes for Google to crawl your website.
 It’s thus important for WooCommerce stores to provide Google with image sitemaps.

 All the major SEO Plugins available on WordPress have an image sitemaps creation feature.

 If you are not using any, have a look at SEOPress.
 It is the SEO Plugin I use on this website.

 If you want to know more about image sitemaps, check my in-depth guide about Image SEO Optimization.

-So let’s have a small recap on the 5 actions you need to implement to optimize your WooCommerce product images.
+You will find below a short recap about te 5 actions you need to implement to optimize your WooCommerce product images.

 So let’s get started ! 😉